 I wanted to try to make these banana peanut butter chocolate bars with as little sugar as possible and with only natural minimally processed sugars.
 The star in these bars are sticky medjool dates and natural unweetened peanut butter.
 These two ingredients work in perfect harmony together and make the creamiest gooey chocolate bar centre, plus bananas are also naturally sweet!

 Surprised you have leftovers?
 No need to fuss.
-Throw these vegan bars in a freezer bag and keep them stored safely for the next time those cravings strike.
+Throw these bars in a freezer bag and keep them stored safely for the next time those cravings strike.
 They’re actually delicious frozen (kinda like a frozen ice cream bar!!)You’re welcome.

 Totally!
 They’re not school safe (nut butter) and not great for young toddlers as whole peanuts can be a choking hazard.
 However, you can easily make a batch without the peanuts to serve to your littles.

-Yes!
-Here are some really yummy ones I have on the blog.
+If you’re looking for more vegan dessert recipes like these banana and peanut butter chocolate bars, here are some really yummy ones I have on the blog.

 What are your favourite chocolate bars that you want me to give a makeover?
 Let me know by leaving a comment below!

-Vegan Banana Peanut Butter Chocolate Bars
+Banana and Peanut Butter Chocolate Bars (Vegan & Gluten Free)

 Ingredients